tstack/lnav/docs/source/ui.rst

 * clicking on the main view will move the cursor to the given row and dragging will scroll the view as needed;
+* :bkd:`Shift` (or :kbd:`CTRL`) clicking/dragging in the main
+  view will highlight lines and then toggle their bookmark status on release;
 * double-clicking in the main view will select the underlying text and drag-selecting within a line will select the given text;